djbasson/moodleProblemSets/README.md

 If you want to suggest improvements, additions or further examples, send me an e-mail.
 My Stellenbosch username is djbasson.

 Better yet, clone the repository, add them and send me a pull request!

+Here are some things I have already used, but haven't had time to include in this first commit:
+* Using SageMath, an open source symbolic algebra system, to do some of the dirty work.
+For example, if you want to add a question to ask students to compute a derivative of a function, you don't have to write the code to get the computer to compute the derivative - you can simply use what SageMath has built-in.
+Maybe one can get away with other packages like numpy or scipy, but I think SageMath is more powerful.
+* Also using SageMath, you can create random images (!) to include in quiz questions.
+From your randomized variables, you ask SageMath to create an image, which your program then saves as a .png image and then converts to a base64 string, which can be included as an image in the html of the question.
+If you are interested in this, it is probably easier to contact me for the code I already have (but which is in a bit of a mess), than to figure it out from scratch.